liammcluckie/Cook-House/README.md

 Listed below is any code that was taken from external resources and customised for this project, this is also referenced in the specific webpage files.

 - [Contact Icon Animation](https://www.florin-pop.com/blog/2019/03/css-pulse-effect/)
-    - The code found above was used to achieve the keyframes pulse effect on the arrow icon.
+    - The code found above was used to achieve the key-frames pulse effect on the arrow icon.

 - [Search Bar Animation](https://codepen.io/ahmadbassamemran/pen/rNjMXqg)
     - The code found above was taken and customised to better suit the UI of this project, however, the functionality is similar.